sergii-nosachenko/recipes-web-app-project/README.md

     - ...custom fields (decide what fields you want to add)
     - CretedByUser (true/false)
     - UserId
-2. Check if user is authorized before showing page content
+2. Check if the user is authorized before showing page content
-3. Show the **Sign in page** if user isn't authorized
+3. Show the **Sign-in page** if the user isn't authorized
 4. Show the **404 page** for unknown routes

-### Sign in page
+### Sign-in page

-1. Show the form centered on screen
+1. Show the form centered on the screen
-2. Show `Sign in` <> `Register` switch
+2. Show the `Sign-in` <> `Register` switch
-3. When `Sign in` is active show only `Email` and `Password` fields.
+3. When `Sign-in` is active show only the `Email` and `Password` fields.
 On submit check entered user data:
   - proceed to the **Main page** if email & password are correct (issue new auth token)
-  - show error message in other case
+  - show error message in other cases
-4. When `Register` is active show `Name`, `Email`, `Password` and `Repeat password` fields.
+4. When `Register` is active show the `Name`, `Email`, `Password`, and `Repeat password` fields.
 On submit check entered user data:
   - all fields are required and can't be empty
   - passwords should match
-  - email needs to be correct and unique (no such user in db)
+  - email needs to be correct and unique (no such user in DB)
   - proceed to the **Main page** if all fields are correct (issue new auth token)
   - show error message in other cases